 My favorite thing in the whole world to eat is steak.
 Man, do I love a good steak.
 It’s one of the easiest things to make and the most rewarding.
-There is nothing like cutting into a perfectly cooked, juicy steak.
+There is nothing like cutting into a perfectly cooked, juicy steak with your preferred cooking knive, to have one of the best check out this knife steel guide since some materials are more durable and have better properties to slice an stake or fruits.
 But can you do it quickly, in the morning?
 I am here to tell you, yes, you can!
 Beef is a protein powerhouse, and having that kind of nutrition first thing in the morning, gives me all-day strength, staying power, and the mental focus to get through my day.

 The steak itself only takes 3-4 minutes per side for medium rare.
 Season the steak liberally with salt and pepper, place some butter in a hot pan and cook 3 min per side.
 All you have left is the egg.
 I like sunny side up eggs, you can do scrambled, over easy, whatever you like.
 The beauty of this recipe is that it’s completely customizable to your liking.

 The nutrients in beef provide staying power to get you through your morning meetings and into lunch.
 I mean who hasn’t been Hangry?!!!
 When hangriness sets in it’s difficult to be your most productive self.
 Beef will help you be your very best self.
 Check out Beef.
 It’s What’s for Dinner. to get more recipe ideas!

 Serving Size: 4